NCP Flanders

 How to include Switzerland in HE proposals?

-In any case the Swiss government has declared that they will provide funding for all Swiss entities that are participating as an associated partner in successful submitted proposals under the 2023 calls in Horizon Europe (mainly pillar 2).
-This funding guarantee has been extended to the 2024 calls for collaborative projects.
+In any case the Swiss government has declared that they will provide funding for all Swiss entities that are participating as an associated partner in successful submitted proposals under the 2024 calls in Horizon Europe (mainly pillar 2).
+More information on this Swiss guarantee fund can be found this guide.

 Relevant documents and links: